National Bank of the Kyrgyz Republic: Local relation

-International relation
+International relations

 Kyrgyz Republic through its central bank is an active member of several international financial organisations.
 The republic acceded into the International Monetary Fund and World Bank in 1992, Asian Development Bank and Islamic Development Bank in 1994 and later the World Trade Organization in 1998.
 The republic is also a member of the Alliance for Financial Inclusion.
 The three largest external debt loaned from multilateral organisations by the republic, according to its annual bank report released in 2017, were incurred from the World Bank, Asian Development Bank and International Monetary Fund, from which US$667 million, 601 million and 200 million were loaned respectively.
 The external debt was mainly used to finance multiple infrastructural, agricultural and healthcare developments in the country.

-International payment system like Zolotaya Korona's Alai-Card (Золотая корона-Алай-Кард), Visa, Demirbank (Демир Банкы), Mastercard and UnionPay are accepted in the country alongside the national payment system of Elcard, with the first two being the most popular after Elcard.
+International payment systems like Zolotaya Korona's Alai-Card (Золотая корона-Алай-Кард), Visa, Demirbank (Демир Банкы), Mastercard and UnionPay are accepted in the country alongside the national payment system of Elcard, with the first two being the most popular after Elcard.
 Additionally in 2017, a road map for the integration of Elcard with Mir, the Russian national payment system, was signed.
 The central banks of Armenia, Belarus, Tajikistan and Uzbekistan were also signatories for the road map plan.